Terrastories/offline-field-kit/README.md

 Your folder must be mapped to: `/api/import/media` via a Docker volume.

-### Link static Protomaps (pmtiles) folder for maps
+### Link static Protomaps (pmtiles) folder for custom map packages (optional)

-If you wish to make use of our free OFFLINE_MAP_STYLE protomaps, you must set up the map package (run install.sh) or follow the instructions in [maps](map/README.md).

-Once set up, you must map the volume to: `/api/public/map` via a Docker volume.
+If you configured your own [Custom Map Packages](map/README.md), you must map the volume to: `/api/public/map` via a Docker volume.
 We recommend configuring this to a readonly volume (:ro).

 ### And run with Docker

+Example with local Tileserver running on port 8080:
 ```sh
 docker run
   -it